Skip to Main Content

 New Hours

-NEW OFFICE HOURS MONDAY - THURSDAY = 8:00 AM - 5:00 PM FRIDAY= 8:00 AM - 12:00 PM CALL: 252-792-7571 (ENTER EXTENSION LISTED BELOW) Accounts Receivable: ENTER 1 FOR Angel Pearsall Public Housing, Walnut Terrace& Gatling Court: ENTER 2 FOR Sandra Benthall Executive Director: ENTER 6 FOR Michael C. Gaddy WORK ORDERS: FOR ANY SITE DURING OFFICE HOURS: ENTER 1 FOR Angel Pearsall CALL 252-661-6050 FOR EMERGENCY WORK ORDERS ONLY: ***This number is to be used only when the main office is closed and emergency repairs are needed.
+NEW OFFICE HOURS MONDAY - THURSDAY = 8:00 AM - 5:00 PM FRIDAY= 8:00 AM - 12:00 PM CALL: 252-792-7571 (ENTER EXTENSION LISTED BELOW) Accounts Receivable: ENTER 1 FOR Angel Pearsall Public Housing, Walnut Terrace& Gatling Court: ENTER 2 FOR Sandra Benthall Housing Choice Voucher Program ENTER 4 for Malinda Mitchell Finance Department ENTER 5 for Erika Alexander Executive Director: ENTER 6 FOR Michael C. Gaddy WORK ORDERS: FOR ANY SITE DURING OFFICE HOURS: ENTER 1 FOR Angel Pearsall CALL 252-661-6050 FOR EMERGENCY WORK ORDERS ONLY: ***This number is to be used only when the main office is closed and emergency repairs are needed.

 Read More